odpi/egeria/open-metadata-implementation/user-interfaces/docs/design/User Interface Design.md

 Environment variables can be specified in the application.properties

-The [ui-chassis-spring](../../ui-chassis/ui-chassis-spring) contains the EgeriaUIPLatform which needs to be started in order to use the UI.
+The [ui-chassis-spring](../../ui-chassis/ui-chassis-spring) contains the EgeriaUIPlatform which needs to be started in order to use the UI.
 It also contains all the web resources including javascript.

 ## Maven considerations
 The structure of the Maven modules is [UI Maven module](UI-Maven-structure.png).

-The spring component scan requires the UI-chassis-spring to depend on all the spirng modules it needs to bring in;
+The spring component scan requires the ui-chassis-spring to depend on all the spring modules it needs to bring in;
-the dependency checker in the build has been changed to not flag this as an error (normally a dependency not explicity used by the code is flagged as an error - as it is redundant).
+the dependency checker in the build has been changed to not flag this as an error (normally a dependency not explicitly used by the code is flagged as an error - as it is redundant).

+## Login considerations

+We need the login to occur on a per server view (tenant) basis.
+So the login screen needs to be associated with a tenant, currently this is coded as a query parameter.
+In the future, the intent is to change the urls to include a tenant segment.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),